• Little Spire Russian Sage with lavender-blue flowers and silver foliage blooming in a sunny drought tolerant garden

 Sunlight: Full sun

-Bloom Time / Color Summer into fall; lavender-blue to purple-blue flowers
+Bloom Time / Color Midsummer into fall; lavender-blue to violet-blue flowers

-Resistance (deer/disease/drought/etc.) Deer resistant, drought tolerant, heat tolerant, low-maintenance
+Resistance (deer/disease/drought/etc.) Deer resistant, rabbit resistant, drought tolerant once established, heat tolerant, low maintenance

 How to Care for Little Spire Russian Sage